Cyber security standards - All you need to know

 Why are cyber security standards important?

-Cyber Security Standards are crucial for organisations to mitigate cyber risks, protect against threats, and establish a secure environment through certified processes and infrastructure.
+By implementing cyber security standards, you can mitigate cyber risks, protect against threats, and establish a secure environment through certified processes and infrastructure.

 What are the different types of cyber security standards?